mulle-nat/codespaces-demo-image/README.md

 ## How To

-If you have Codespaces enabled on Github.
-You should see the "Create Codespaces on master" button.
+If you have Codespaces enabled on Github, you should see the "Create Codespaces on master" button.

 ![grafik](https://user-images.githubusercontent.com/1381995/168690653-b98b5971-251a-4bf8-aad4-b5da8a034acb.png)

-Beware: The preparation of the codespace can take a few minutes.
-Also check the github conditions, as this may encur costs post-beta.
+Beware: The preparation of the Codespace can take a few minutes.
+Also check the github pricing, as Codespaces may encur costs (post-beta).

 [mulle-gdb](//github/mulle-cc/mulle-gdb) is not included and must be build manually.